-Since Puerto 511 opened Downtown, I’ve heard nothing but rave reviews.
-I’ve had a few Peruvian dishes before, but I can’t say that I’ve been to a Peruvian restaurant.
-I was meeting up with other foodie friends and we were all in the mood to try something new and Puerto 511 was the perfect spot for us!
+Ever since Puerto 511 opened downtown, I’ve heard nothing but rave reviews.
+I’ve tried a few Peruvian dishes before, but I had never been to a true Peruvian restaurant.
+My girlfriend and I were in the mood to try something new, so we finally made reservations at Puerto 511 — and it absolutely lived up to the hype.

 Puerto 511 is located at 102 Clay St in Baltimore.